 - The underpinning professional standards and qualification syllabus was widely consulted on and ratified by a panel of leading experts from a variety of risk roles and backgrounds.

 - Increasingly, businesses are recognising the need for all decision-makers to be competent and confident to manage risk and to understand the knock-on consequences of their decisions beyond their area of work.

 - The learner will attain transferrable knowledge and skills that can be applied to any industry and size of organisation.
 The principles of risk and risk management can be equally applied to an SME to a large multinational, and from construction and manufacturing to retail and entertainment industries.

 - No focus on any specific legislation or regulation.
 Provides tools to help comply, whilst looking at the ‘bigger’ picture and the needs of the business beyond compliance.
 It is a risk for compliance to be considered in isolation.

 - Learners will gain practical tools to take away and feel comfortable in applying them immediately back in the workplace.

-- The course materials and learning experience will be highly practical with lots of real-world case studies and examples, and no jargon.
+- The course materials and learning experience includes lots of practical examples and uses real-world case studies to aide learning.